 Life is a game.
-By this, I don't mean that all the suffering doesn't really matter.
-It does, it really does.
+I don't mean that all the suffering doesn't matter.
+It does.

 What I mean is that we are like players sitting at a table over a board game.
 There are rules.

-We have just forgotten that we are players playing a game.
-We really believe that we are the little characters interacting with other little characters on this board we call world.
-The more we win the more we enjoy this game.
-The more we lose the more distressed we become and the closer to remembering who we really are.
+However, we have forgotten that we are playing.
+We believe we are these little characters interacting with other little characters on this board we call world.
+The more we win the more we enjoy the game.
+The more we lose the closer to remembering who we really are we become.

-It's sometimes very difficult to get there.
-On the board, spontaneously, the more we suffer the more we react to suffering with defense mechanisms.
+On the board,, when we suffer we react with coping mechanisms.
 We take refuge in our heads, we overthink, we drink, we eat, we find all kinds of ways to relieve temporarily the suffering, we blame, we take it onto others...

-But, it's a rule of the game, if we are able to calm down in the middle of our own suffering, even for a short moment... we may be able to access a different "state of consciousness", a level where we remember the rules of the game, see the chains of causes and consequences, and how to change the course of events...
+But if we are able to calm down in the middle of our own suffering, even for a short moment... we may be able to access a different "state of consciousness", a level where we know how to change the course of events...

-There is a little story which is about precisely this.
-Stories tell the rules of the game, they are much more than entertainment for children!
+There is a little story which is about precisely this:

 An elephant is crossing a river.
 Just in the middle of the river he loses an eye.
 The eye falls at the bottom of the river.
-The elephant panicks, shouting and stamping around.
+The elephant panics, shouts and stamps around.
 "My eye!
 Where is my eye!
 I can't see my eye!"
-As a result, the water gets troubled.
-Clouds of stilt obscure it.
-All the animals who witnessed what happened, gathered on the banks, shout at the elephant:
+The water gets muddy.
+All the animals gathered on the banks shout at the elephant: